 Undergraduate Research and Internships in Chemistry

-The chemistry department’s dedication to student learning is not limited to the classroom.
+The chemistry and biochemistry department’s dedication to student learning is not limited to the classroom.
 Each faculty member is devoted to providing students with the opportunity to perform undergraduate research, the focus of which is tuned to the individual student’s

 interests and overall career goals.
 Starting as early as the freshman year, chemistry majors have an opportunity to collaborate with a faculty member on a research project, gaining essential hands-on experience in a laboratory setting.
 Each project also entails the invaluable opportunity for the development of